Skip to main content

 Burst Allowance

 Burst allowance is not a guaranteed additional capacity.
-If you consistently exceed your tier’s limit, requests will be throttled regardless of burst behavior.
+If you consistently exceed your tier’s sustained limit, requests will be throttled regardless of burst behavior.

 Rate Limit Headers